LuceleneL/Portparser/README.md

         - corresponding to the set `ZZZZ` (`train`, `dev`, or `test`).
         For instance the file `h8418_3_test.conllu` correspond to a model taken from the corpus with 8,418 sentences, it is the random version 3, and it is the test set of the experiments.
     - `hXXXX_Y_ZZZZ.npz` is the word embeddings for bert-base-portuguese-cased (BERTimbau) **\*** corresponding to the `.conllu` file with the same name.
 Note that the embeddings are only needed for the `8418` versions of the `train` and `dev` sets.

+The more accurate model was the random model with 8418 sentences numbered as 3, therefore to download the files for the best model the files are:
+- h8418_3_train.conllu
+- h8418_3_dev.conllu
+- h8418_3_test.conllu

 **\*** In the paper, the text mentions bert-large-portuguese-cased, but it should state bert-base-portuguese-cased.